TwitchPlaysPokemon/pokerbg/README.md

 - Pokemon Green (TPP).gb `sha1: TBD`
 - BLUEMONS.GB (debug build) `sha1: TBD`

-In addition to adding Pokémon Green, this build also fixes the following glitches:
+In addition to adding Pokémon Green, this build also makes the following changes:

-- TBD
+- Poké DOLLS can no longer be used to defeat Ghost Marowak.
+- East shore tiles will no longer generate encounters.
+(No [Old Man Glitch](https://bulbapedia.bulbagarden.net/wiki/Old_man_glitch))
+- Forest tall-grass-with-flowers tiles will now correctly generate encounters.
+- Soft Reset button combination is removed.
+- The Safari Zone will now let you in if you don't have enough money, but with less than 30 SAFARI BALLs.
+(Same behavior as Pokémon Yellow)

 To set up the repository, see [**INSTALL.md**](INSTALL.md).